CroaBeast/CommandFramework/README.md

 ---

-## Why CommandFramework Works on Paper Forks
+## Why Command Framework Works on Paper Forks

 Paper forks of Bukkit/Spigot often break traditional command registration methods, especially when attempting dynamic registration and unregistration at runtime.
-CommandFramework was built with these challenges in mind.
+Command Framework was built with these challenges in mind.
 It:

 - **Supports Runtime Changes:**
   Enables commands to be registered and unregistered at runtime without issues on Paper.